 B. These procedures will not apply where different procedures are required by applicable law, such as:

-Termination of certain faculty for adequate cause as such instances that are subject to the provisions of T.C.A. § 49-8-302 and Policy 204 Tenure.

 Matters arising under Title IX of the Education Amendments of 1972 and Policy 29 Title IX Compliance.

 III.
 Authority of the President

 A. The President of MTSU is responsible for implementation of these procedures and has final decision-making authority in any proceeding subject to these procedures.